-Nothing very bad could ever happen in The Dorchester Spa.
-So acutely drilled are the staff and so invisible are the processes that keep the oasis running like a well oiled machine, that you can literally relax to the point of regression.
+Nothing bad could ever happen in The Dorchester Spa.
+So acutely drilled are the staff and so invisible are the processes that keep the oasis running like a well oiled machine, that you can relax to the point of regression.
 Every need will be taken care of (even those you never thought you had, like the absolute requirement for some biscotti biscuits after a massage).
 In terms of treatments, The Dorchester is king of the complete body experience, including full mud wraps, mineral cleanses and the luxurious rose cocoon.

 Situated on the mezzanine level of the five-star Corinthia Hotel, just off Trafalgar Square, is the ESPA Life day spa.
-A shiny, monochrome labyrinth of treatment rooms, steam rooms and pools, the spa is thoroughly lavish, modern, low-lit and windowless.
+A shiny, monochrome labyrinth of treatment hideaways, steam rooms and pools, the spa is thoroughly lavish, modern, low-lit and windowless.
 It's the ideal place to shut the door on reality.
 The spa's main area, the Thermal Suite, is a black-marbled oasis which houses a large steam room, swimming pool, jet pool, ice fountain, heated loungers and, most stunning of all, a glass-walled sauna amphitheatre as its centre piece.

 An impressive wet room, great treatments and striking middle-Eastern statues make this one of central London’s most tranquil hotel spas.
-If you're after some serious pampering, opt for the indulgent Golden Caviar Facial and Cashmere and Silk Body wrap.
-Spa-goers are encouraged to lounge in the relaxation area post treatments as well as indulging in the sauna and steam chamber featuring fibre optic lights on the ceiling, to similate a night’s sky.
+If you're after some serious pampering, opt for the indulgent Golden Caviar Facial and Cashmere and Silk Body Wrap.
+Spa-goers are encouraged to lounge in the relaxation area post treatments as well as indulging in the sauna and steam chamber featuring fibre optic lights on the ceiling, to similate a night sky.

-With its opulent surroundings, crystal steam room, sanarium and vitality pool, The Mandarin Oriental lives up to its reputation as one of London’s most luxurious day spas.
+With its opulent surroundings, crystal steam room, sanarium and vitality pool, the Mandarin Oriental lives up to its reputation as one of London’s most luxurious day spas.
 Arranged over three levels, the dark wood interior, highlighted with oriental blooms, water features and stone sculptures, is impressive.
 Clients are encouraged to book time rather than specific treatments to get a perfect bespoke service.
 We rather fancy the Customised Aromatherapy Facial – a tailor-made, indulgent treatment that makes use of the lovely, specialist oils of Aromatherapy Associates.